UBC-DSCI/introduction-to-datascience-python/source/intro.md

 "Aboriginal languages" higher-level category.
-We can use the *equivalency operator* `==` to compare the values of the `category` column with the value `"Aboriginal languages"`; you will learn about many other kinds of logical statements in {ref}`wrangling`.
+We can use the *equivalency operator* `==` to compare the values of the `category` column with the value `"Aboriginal languages"`; you will learn about many other kinds of logical statements in the {ref}`wrangling` chapter.
 Similar to when we loaded the data file and put quotes around the file name, here we need to put quotes around `"Aboriginal languages"`.
 Using quotes tells Python that this is a string *value* and not one of the special words that make up Python